 All you need to know if you're considering adopting your spouse's child

 When a single mother meets someone and gets married, if her new partner is not the biological father of the child, they will have the option of applying for step-parent adoption.
 This is when the step-father adopts the child, to secure the legal link between them.

 So what are the impacts of this?

-- The stepfather becomes the legal adoptive father of the child.
-He will have all the same rights and responsibilities as any parent.
+- The step-father will have all the same rights and responsibilities as any parent

-- The biological father will lose all their rights and responsibilities over the child, and there will be no possibility of getting those rights back in the future.
-The biological father is consulted before a stepparent adoption takes place, whether the biological father has guardianship rights or not.
-It is rare that a stepparent adoption would be done without the consent of the biological father.
+- The biological father will lose all their rights and responsibilities over the child, and there will be no possibility of getting those rights back in the future

 How do I apply for it?